tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 This document-

 - Provides normative specifications and non-normative guidance for BDQ Tests, describing how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave.
-- Defines the Test types (Validation, Issue, Measure, Amendment), the semantics of single- versus multi-record evaluation and how Parameters influence Test behavior.
+- Defines the Test types (Validation, Issue, Measure, Amendment), the semantics of single- versus multi-record evaluation, and how Parameters influence Test behavior.
 - Is the basis for interpreting BDQ Test descriptions and for producing BDQ-conformant implementations and reports.
 - Explains the role of Tests within the BDQ standard and their relationship to Use Cases, Policies, and Implementations and the outputs of running Tests (Responses and Data Quality Reports).
 Tests are applied in the context of data use (Use Cases via Policies) so users can select those that match their data quality needs.